Witnessing non-objectivity in the framework of strong quantum Darwinism: Frameworks of Quantum Darwinism

 \section{Frameworks of Quantum Darwinism}

 Suppose we have a system $\mathcal{S}$, numerous environments $\left\{ \mathcal{E}_{k}\right\} _{k}$, and hypothetical observers each with access to separate environments.
-Quantum Darwinism describes how the spread of information leads to system objectivity: $\mathcal{S}$ becomes objective when the environments $\mathcal{E}_{k}$ contain full information about the system state, i.e., the state appears identical regardless of observation and observer.
-There are three mathematical frameworks that characterise the objectivity condition precisely: Zurek's quantum Darwinism \citep{Zurek2009}, strong quantum Darwinism \citep{Le2019} and spectrum broadcast structure \citep{Horodecki2015}.
-In this section, we will give these conditions, before focusing on strong quantum Darwinism.
+Quantum Darwinism describes how the spread of information leads to system objectivity: $\mathcal{S}$ becomes objective when the environments $\mathcal{E}_{k}$ contain full information about the system state.

+\begin{defn} Objectivity \cite{Ollivier2004,Zurek2009,Horodecki2015}: A system state is \emph{objective} if it is (1) simultaneously accessible to many observers (2) who can all determine the state independently \emph{without perturbing it} and (3) all arrive at the same result .